williamgilpin/howto/howto_bigdata.md

 To speed up the initial upload

 + From the Backblaze control panel, go into "Settings" > "Performance" and slide the "Manual Throttle" all the way to the right.
 + If you have multiple cores, consider enabling multiple backup threads.
-A good set of criteria for when this should be helpful is gen [here](https://www.backblaze.com/blog/backblaze-online-backup-4/)
+A good set of criteria for when this should be helpful is given [here](https://www.backblaze.com/blog/backblaze-online-backup-4/)
-+ A good sanity check is to see whether the "Latest File Upload Speed" reported in the Performance panel is consistent with your internet upload speed, as reported by a web speed tester
++ A good sanity check is to see whether the "Latest File Upload Speed" reported in the Performance panel is consistent with your internet upload speed (we just estimated this using online services)
 + If you need to use your computer for any intensive computations during this time, consider automatic throttling and removing multithreading while you are running your task.
-+ Backblaze won't back up files if the hard drive has less than 1.1x the size of the largest file that needs to backed up.
-You can get around this by setting up a "Temporary Data Drive" that BackBlaze uses for scratch instead of hte targest hard drive.
++ Backblaze currently won't back up files if the hard drive has less than 1.1x the size of the largest file that needs to backed up.
+You can get around this by setting up a "Temporary Data Drive" that BackBlaze uses for scratch instead of the target hard drive.

 ### Leaving a drive disconnected

 If a computer needs to be disconnected for more than a month, try "Pausing" Backblaze using [the instructions given here.](https://help.backblaze.com/entries/21809372-What-happens-to-my-backups-when-I-m-away-or-on-vacation-)

-If the computer is unreachable for greater than 6 months, Backblaze will delete your data and there's nothing you can do about that.
+If the computer is unreachable for greater than 6 months, Backblaze will delete your data.
+I hope that they will reconsider this policy in the future, especially if they launch an "Enterprise" version of their service.

+## Local Windows desktop computer

+In our efforts, Crashplan stuggled with large backups.
+Instead we ended up using Backblaze, which seemed to work a little better with continuous uploading.

+For local storage, in our experience, Windows Backup solution did not work for large drives---it got confused and claimed that the target drive was full when it was not.
+This might have to do with the version control system; for this amount of data, we were unable to find a storage solution with reliable version control.

 ### Copying data on Windows